 What is Resilience?

-This can also be related directly to physical measures you can take to reduce the impact of flooding on a building.
 There are four main approaches you can take to reduce the impact of flooding on your home or business, which are:

 This approach is only recommended to a maximum depth of 0.6m, as floods of depths exceeding this may cause structural damage to some properties.
 Flood resistance measure cover a range of products in order to seal all apertures around the edge of a building.
 A key example of this would be the use of flood proof doors – shown below as used in the Flood Resilient Repair Project.